-- b.
-That portion of the value of land utilized for agricultural production within an agricultural district which represents an excess above the agricultural value ceiling as determined in accordance with this subdivision shall not be subject to real property taxation.
-Such excess amount if any shall be entered on the assessment roll in such manner as shall be prescribed by the state board of equalization and assessment. - c. (i) The assessor shall utilize the agricultural value per acre as certified by the state board in determining the amount of the assessment of farm lands eligible for agricultural value assessments under this article by multiplying it by the number of acres of land utilized for agricultural production and adjusting such result by application of the latest state equalization rate or a special equalization rate as may be established and certified by the state board for the purpose of computing the agricultural value ceiling pursuant to this paragraph.
-This resulting amount shall be the agricultural value ceiling for such lands. - (ii) Except as provided in subparagraph (iii) of this paragraph, a special equalization rate may not be established for the purpose of this section unless there has been a material change in the level of assessment of taxable real property in the assessing unit. - (iii) Where the latest state equalization rate exceeds one hundred, or where a special equalization rate which would otherwise be established for the purposes of this section would exceed one hundred, a special equalization rate of one hundred shall be established and certified by the state board for the purposes of this section. - (iv) Where a special equalization rate has been established and certified by the state board for the purposes of this paragraph, the assessor is directed and authorized to recompute the agricultural value ceiling on the assessment roll by applying such special equalization rate instead of the latest state equalization rate in computing the agricultural value ceiling, and to make the appropriate corrections on the assessment roll, notwithstanding the fact such assessor may receive the special equalization rate after the final completion, verification and filing of such assessment roll.
-In the event that the assessor does not have custody of the roll when such recomputation is accomplished, the assessor shall certify such recomputation of the agricultural value ceiling to the local officers having custody and control of such roll, and such local officers are hereby directed and authorized to enter the recomputed agricultural value ceilings certified by the assessor on such roll. - d.
+(ii) Where the latest state equalization rate exceeds one hundred, or where a special equalization rate which would otherwise be established for the purposes of this section would exceed one hundred, a special equalization rate of one hundred shall be established and certified by the state board for the purposes of this section.

+(iii) Where a special equalization rate has been established and certified by the state board for the purposes of this paragraph, the assessor is directed authorized to recompute the and agricultural value ceiling on assessment roll by applying such special equalization rate instead of the latest state equalization rate in computing the agricultural value ceiling, and to make the appropriate corrections on the assessment roll, to aubject the provisions of title two of article twelve of the real property tax law.

+d.
 If any land within an agricultural district utilized for agricultural production is converted to a use other than agricultural production, each appropriate taxing jurisdiction shall compute an amount ascertained by applying the applicable tax rate for each of the preceding five years to the excess amount of assessed valuation of such land as set forth on the assessment rolls for such year as provided for in paragraph a and b of this subdivision.
 Such amount shall be the roll-back taxes to be levied and collected on the first assessment roll prepared subsequent to such conversion in the same manner and at the same time as other taxes.
 If such converted land constitutes only a portion of a parcel described on the assessment roll, the assessor shall apportion the assessment of such parcel on the first assessment roll prepared subsequent to the conversion and enter the apportioned amount attributable to the portion converted as a separately assessed parcel on the assessment roll.
 Such apportionment shall be made for each of the years to which roll-back taxes apply.
-The assessor shall also apportion the agricultural value ceiling applicable to such parcel for each of the years to which roll-back taxes apply.
-The difference between such apportioned assessment of the portion converted and such apportioned agricultural value ceiling attributable thereto shall constitute the excess amount of value to which roll-back taxes shall apply for each applicable year.
+The assessor shall also apportion the agricultural value ceiling applicable to such parcel for each of the years to which roll-back taxes The difference between such apply. apportioned assessment of the portion converted and such apportioned agricultural value ceiling attributable thereto shall constitute the excess amount of value to which roll-back taxes shall apply for each applicable year.